Seed Oils vs Saturated Fats: Clearing the Confusion

 Importantly, not all saturated fats are equal.
 Saturated fat from minimally processed foods, like dairy, may have different health effects compared to saturated fats from processed meats.
 Yet, when public health advice is issued at the population level, reducing saturated fat intake while increasing intake of polyunsaturated fats remains a robust, evidence-based strategy.

 Nutrition science evolves.
 Individual responses to dietary fats can vary based on genetics, metabolic health, and overall diet quality.
-Always seek individualised medical advice before making major dietary changes, particularly if you have existing cardiovascular risk factors.
+Always consult your doctor, dietitian or medical professional before making significant changes to your diet, particularly if you have pre-existing conditions, are managing a chronic illness or are pregnant.

 Final Thoughts